glocalcoop/activistnetwork-OLD/README.md

 ==== News ====

 News is the posts (or blog) section of the site.
-Content here can be formated around taxonomies & post formats.
+Content here can be formatted around taxonomies & post formats.

 === Taxonomy ===